jerryshell/agarust/README.md

 Play now on itch.io: [jerryshell.itch.io/agarust](https://jerryshell.itch.io/agarust)

 - Use the mouse to control the direction of movement
-- Press the left mouse button to sprint, sprinting will consume 20% of the mass, the mass of the player is too small to sprint
+- Press left mouse button to sprint
+  - Sprinting loses 20% of your mass
+  - Players with too little mass can't sprint
-- Mass difference is more than 1.5 times to eat another player
+- Mass difference more than 1.5 times to eat another player
 - Mass and radius conversion formula: `Mass = PI * Radius * Radius`

 ## Tech stack